 Both of these facts point to what a culturally rich and historically significant city the French capital is.
 But neither do it justice in explaining just why it’s one of the most seductive and exciting places on earth, loved and visited by millions each year.

 From the unrivalled art galleries and magnificent architecture, to the world famous cuisine and sweeping, tree lined boulevards, Paris is deservedly one of Europe’s most inspirational cities.
 And, of course, who can resist that sexy French accent!
+There are numerous amazing places to visit in France, with Paris being one of the best.
 Here’s how to enjoy an awesome Paris getaway.

 Things to See and Do

-Paris is packed full of world renowned, must-see attractions and though it’s impossible to name everything in one place, here are the top things to see and do:
+Paris is packed full of world renowned, must-see attractions – many of which are free – and though it’s impossible to name everything in one place, here are the top things to see and do:

 The Eiffel Tower